owlbarn/tutorial/book/diffequation/README.md

 The solvers share similar signature.
 The system evolve function takes state `y` and float time `t` as input, and the output is a tuple that contains two matrices or ndarrays that represent the time increment and the state of $y$ at corresponding time step.

 In most of the cases, `ode45` is a robust choice and the first solver to try.
 It is robust and has medium accuracy.
 If the problem has certain level of tolerance to accuracy, you can also try the other native solvers which are more efficient in computing.
 If the requirement for accuracy or stability is even higher, the Sundials/ODEPACK solvers can be used, especially when the ODEs to be solved are "stiff".
-We will talk about the *stiffness* in later section.
+We will talk about the *stiffness* of ODEs in later section.

 ### Symplectic Solvers

 Besides what we have mentioned, `owl-ode` also implements the *symplectic solvers*, which are a bit different than the native solvers we have seen so far.
 Symplectic solvers are used to solve the *Hamiltonian dynamics* with much higher accuracy.